syncfusion-content/maui-docs/MAUI/Segmented-Control/customization.md

 ### Customize the Segment Background of Each Segment Item

-You can change the background of the each segment item by using `Background` property of `SfSegmentItem`.
+Customize the background of each segment item using the `Background` property of `SfSegmentItem`.

 {% tabs %}
 {% highlight C# tabtitle="MainPage.xaml.cs"%}